Product Bundling in Telecommunications

 Resolutions for telecommunications providers during Covid

-An excerpt and expansion from our telco ebook outlining how telcos can improve digital customer experience and recover from weak retail sales in 2020.
+An excerpt and expansion on items addressed in our telecom ebook outlining how telecoms can improve digital customer experience and recover from weak retail sales.

 Many telecommunication service providers currently offer bundling in their product offerings, and it has proven to be an effective strategy.
 As many as 63% of consumer respondents to an Omdia article having purchased a bundle of two or more services.
 Multi-play packages are helping telcos reduce churn rates and maximize customer lifetime value, while customers are open to bundling as a form of cost savings on the products and services they need for everyday life.